darconeous/ham-addr-old/ham-addr.txt.md

  *  `C` is the 16-bit ham address encoding of the seventh, eighth, and ninth characters of the callsign.
 Valid values are between `0x0000` and `0xFA00`
- *  `D` is the most-signiticant 13-bits of the 16-bit ham address encoding of the tenth and eleventh characters of the callsign.
+ *  `D` is the most-significant 13-bits of the 16-bit ham address encoding of the tenth and eleventh characters of the callsign.
 The least-significant three bits are always assumed to be zero.
 Note that octet 1 contains bits 7 thru 3 and octet 6 contains bits 15